 Well, since dry brushing helps your lymphatic system to not hold the toxins, move the fatty acids from the digestive system, and overall run everything a bit smoother, then it should be obvious to understand how this system works, really.

 A good and easily understandable video on the lymphatic system is this one: (if you have the time, please watch it)

 Regarding the actual part of the day when it’s time for you to start brushing those dead skin cells away as well as get the lymphatic system moving, well another great video, which I strongly recommend seeing, is this one (the video has poor sound quality so turn up the volume):

 I’ve watched the above video 3 times to really remember the techniques of dry brushing she advises to use.

-However, if you’re in a rush or are just not able to watch the video at the moment, here’s a summary of the video, which you should keep in mind above all else.
+However, if you’re in a rush or are just not able to watch the video at the moment, here’s a summary of the video:

 - Start on the left side of the body, since the left side holds ¾ of the whole body’s toxins.